ucsb-cs8/ucsb-cs8.github.io/_ptopics/csv.md

 This might be stored, for example, in a file called `grades.csv`

-# Importing a CSV file
+# Importing a CSV file to list of dicts

 To import this file into a list of Python dictionaries, we can use the code below.